tigris-mt/aurum/docs/design/overview.md

 #### The Headstoner
 Most peaceful of all the demigods, her domain is Aurum.
 She buries the dead.

+#### Mister Decadence
+A bureaucratic demigod.
+He is not stronger than the loomspawn, but supports their efforts to spread decay.
+His goal is to bring the Loom into the Aether and sit on Hyperion's throne.

+#### Mors Vivi
+An impersonal demigod.
+She has an insatiable appetite for the evolved, and prefers fresh "simple" life like plants and insects.
+She loves oxygen and hates fire.

 ### Loomspawn
 The natural forces of the Loom, performing their corruption.